What is The Meaning Of The Face Dove Line Drawing By Picasso?

 He does not want one object to be the main focal point, as both are just as important as each other.

-This meaning the Dove and the woman are connected, and they are meant to be looked at as a joint subject.
+This means that the dove and the woman are connected, and they are meant to be looked at as a joint subject.

 The element of space is determined by the artist on where the lines are placed.